-Hiring is one of the biggest concerns of executives to management level positions.
+Hiring is one of the biggest concerns of executives to management level positions, especialy when it comes to hiring a manager.
 As it should be, hiring people to work for your company can be rewarding or risky.

 Poor choices in hiring can take a drastic toll on the success of the business.
 Not to mention that who you hire has a direct reflection on you as a manager.
 Whereas great hiring choices can improve the overall cohesiveness of the work environment and boost production.

 Establishing an excellent recruiting process starts with getting the right talent through the doors.
 Today, it’s considered more of an art than science, especially for startups and regardless of the company structure or rubrics.

 There is added emphasis on the importance of asking the right questions during interviews.
 You only have a short amount of time with each potential candidate so you need to maximize your time accordingly.
 Just how do you do that?